donaldRwilliams/hypMuVar/README.md

 Nakagawa, Shinichi, Robert Poulin, Kerrie Mengersen, Klaus Reinhold, Leif Engqvist, Malgorzata Lagisz, and Alistair M Senior.
 2015.
 “Meta-Analysis of Variation: Ecological and Evolutionary Applications and Beyond.” *Methods in Ecology and Evolution* 6 (2).
 Wiley Online Library: 143–52.

+Pratte, M. S., J. N. Rouder, R. D. Morey, and C. Feng.
+2010.
+“Exploring the differences in distributional properties between Stroop and Simon effects using delta plots.” *Attention, Perception & Psychophysics* 72 (7).
+Springer-Verlag: 2013–25. doi:[10.3758/APP.72.7.2013](https://doi.org/10.3758/APP.72.7.2013).

+Schwarz, Wolf, and Jeff Miller.
+2012.
+“Response time models of delta plots with negative-going slopes.” *Psychonomic Bulletin & Review* 19 (4).
+Springer-Verlag: 555–74. doi:[10.3758/s13423-012-0254-6](https://doi.org/10.3758/s13423-012-0254-6).

+Wagenmakers, Eric-Jan, and Scott Brown.
+2007.
+“On the Linear Relation Between the Mean and the Standard Deviation of a Response Time Distribution.” *Psychological Review* 114 (3).
+American Psychological Association: 830.

+Williams, Donald R, Jeffrey Rouder, and Philippe Rast.
+2019.
+“Beneath the Surface: Unearthing Within-Person Variability and Mean Relations with Bayesian Mixed Models.”
+PsyArXiv.

 Xiao, Xiao, Kenneth J Locey, and Ethan P White.
 2015.
 “A Process-Independent Explanation for the General Form of Taylor’s Law.” *The American Naturalist* 186 (2).
 University of Chicago Press Chicago, IL: E51–E60.

+[1] Interestingly, I recently came across a paper investigating the mean-variance relation in guppies (Mitchell et al. 2016).
+Apparently, in that field, the MELSM has been termed the *doubly hierarchical model* (see here [dhglm](https://rdrr.io/cran/dhglm/)).